micropython/micropython/docs/library/rp2.rst

 jmp(cond, label=None)
    This can take two forms:
    jmp(label)
-       label : label to jump to unconditionlly
+       label : label to jump to unconditionally

     jmp(cond,label)
         cond: not_x, x_dec, not_y, y_dec, x_not_y, pin, not_osre